Keystone Corridor: Commuter rail

 SEPTA Regional Rail operates commuter rail service on the Keystone Corridor between 30th Street Station and Thorndale as the Paoli/Thorndale Line service.
 Efforts to re-extend the line to Parkesburg and even to Atglen were under discussion by state Congressman Jim Gerlach, R-PA 6, and the Delaware Valley Regional Planning Commission.
 On March 7, 2019, it was announced that SEPTA service would be extended back to Coatesville "in the near future", with a new Coatesville station to be built.

 The Cynwyd Line service also uses the line between 30th Street Station and the Valley interlocking.
 The proposed Schuylkill Valley Metro service to Reading would have also used this line.
 There is also a proposal to shift the line to eliminate a deteriorating truss bridge.

 A project to bring commuter rail service between Harrisburg and Lancaster called the Capital Red Rose Corridor proposed to bring rail service to South Central Pennsylvania.
-In 2011, after numerous proposals, the project was cancelled due to a lack of political will and funding.
+In 2011, after numerous proposals, the project was canceled due to a lack of political will and funding.

 SEPTA's capital budget for fiscal year 2006 financed an $80.594 million project with Amtrak to improve infrastructure along the line.
 SEPTA's effort to improve tracks 1 and 4 between Zoo and Paoli interlockings, included: